 PARKING AND TRAILHEAD FOR THE QUEENS GARDEN AND NAVAJO LOOP TRAIL

-Trailhead information for the Queens Garden and Navajo Loop Trail from the National Park Service
+Queens Garden and Navajo Loop Trail parking area, courtesy of the National Park Service

 Even though there are plenty of parking spots, you may not be able to find one at Sunrise Point.
 If this is the case, we recommend just waiting and driving around until you find a spot, even if that means parking near Sunset Point.
 Cars come and go here frequently (as most people just stay on the rim), so if you are patient you’ll have no trouble finding a spot.